-A good rule of thumb to follow is to always gather more information than you’ll use as a decision, because a decision is only as good as the information you have available to you.
+A good rule of thumb to follow is to consistently gather more information than you’ll use as a decision because a decision is only as good as the information you have available to you.

 Every strong decision is strong in proportion to the surplus of details you choose.

-Once you’ve done your research, you’ll now be able to identify some clear alternatives to choose from which will result in an informed decision.
+Once you’ve done your research, you’ll now be able to identify some apparent alternatives to choose from, which will result in an informed decision.

 After figuring out the alternative paths you find valuable, you need to weigh the options using the evidence you’ve gathered.

-Always keep in mind the benefits and consequences you will face in the light of each alternative and think in terms of maximizing the potential benefits.
+Always keep in mind the benefits and consequences you will face in the light of each alternative and think about maximizing the potential benefits.

 Finally, an essential part of any decision-making process is acting on that decision.
 Make sure to follow through with the choices you make and reassess if need be down the road.

 For a shorter step-by-step decision-making approach, you can also check out Matthew Confer’s Ted Talk on Three Steps to better decision-making.